-- 10.2.9 A Jury comprising the VC and at least 2 members of the academic council would evaluate candidates for all academic awards.
+- 10.2.8 The 'Faculty of the Year' award may be given to more than one faculty member each year.
+However, a faculty member can earn this award only once in 2 years.
+Faculty members would need to indicate in their appraisal forms if they would like to be considered for this award. - 10.2.9 A Jury comprising the VC and at least 2 members of the academic council would evaluate candidates for all academic awards.
 These awards would be bestowed on Teachers Day.
 The decisions of this Jury would be final. - 10.2.10 These awards/rewards will be applicable from academic year 2016